NaveenKumar212/Alexiis/SETUP.md

 If you can:
 - ✅ Open http://localhost:3000
-- ✅ See the Greta AI homepage
+- ✅ See the Alexis homepage
 - ✅ Generate a website with AI
 - ✅ Browse and customize templates